fjvallarino/monomer/tasks.md

     - Further improvements
       - Stack resizing should exclude invisible items (outside of viewprot)
       - Refactor Stack code, so sizeReq/resizing functions can be used from ListView directly
+  - Does having Cursor in style make sense?
   - Remove getSizeReq from Widget interface.
 Keep it in Single/Container
     - Other Widgets should take care of updating those fields during init/merge/handleEvent/handleMessage
   - Add serialization logic for Widget Tree